 The degree plan must contain: 1) a listing of completed and ongoing coursework, 2) an approximate listing of future coursework, 3) a statement of the student's overall research area, and 4) a possible specific area for dissertation research.
 The Department of Biomedical Sciences Graduate Program Committee will review this document and make suggestions for changes, as appropriate.
 The degree plan is submitted to the registrar and will be checked for completeness before a student graduates.

-The student, in consultation with their mentor and Advisory Committee, must prepare a final degree plan that includes a plan for preliminary examinations.
-This plan should be submitted to the Biomedical Sciences Department Graduate Program Committee by the end of the fifth semester of residence.
-For students entering with advanced standing, it is expected that this document will be prepared and submitted in the second year of residence.
+The student, in consultation with their mentor and Advisory Committee, must develop a plan for qualifying and preliminary examinations.
+This plan should be submitted to the OBIO Graduate Program Committee.

-The final degree plan will include: 1) an update of completed and ongoing coursework and a listing of any future coursework; 2) descriptions and rationale for two preliminary exams in the cognate areas of study; 3) a listing of the faculty member(s) responsible for each cognate examination; 4) a brief description of the dissertation topic comprising the major area of study; 5) a listing of the members of the dissertation committee; and 6) a tentative schedule for completing the preliminary examinations.
-The Biomedical Sciences Department Graduate Program Committee, in conjunction with the mentor, approves or suggests modifications.
+The final plan will include: 1) an update of completed and ongoing coursework and a listing of any future coursework; 2) descriptions and rationale for two exams in specific areas of study; 3) a listing of the faculty member(s) responsible for each ; 4) a brief description of the dissertation topic comprising the major area of study; 5) a listing of the members of the dissertation committee; and 6) a tentative schedule for completing the qualifying and preliminary examinations.
+The OBIO Graduate Program Committee, in conjunction with the mentor, approves or suggests modifications.

-In the case of students pursuing concurrent Ph.D. and clinical training, the clinical advisor (Clinical Program Director) must approve the final degree plan prior to submission to the Biomedical Sciences Graduate Program Committee.
+In the case of students pursuing concurrent Ph.D. and clinical training, the clinical advisor (Clinical Program Director) must approve the degree plan prior to submission to OGAPS.

-Students are encouraged to begin the process of taking their preliminary examinations as early in their program as possible, usually by the fifth semester of residence, or the third semester for students with advanced standing.
-The examinations should be completed by the end of the seventh semester of residence, or earlier for students with advanced standing.
-These schedules will be delayed for students pursuing dual training programs.
+Students are encouraged to begin the process of taking their qualifying examinations as early in their program as possible, usually by the first summer of residence, or the third semester for students with advanced standing.
+The examination should be completed by the end of the third semester of residence.
+These schedules may be delayed for students pursuing dual training programs.